 As indicated in the above properties documentation, you can define the external storage location by selecting the related location, or by dragging and dropping it directly on the property.

 To define an external storage, the prerequisite is to have the corresponding metadata existing in your workspace.

 The storage configuration that is defined on the server node can be overridden on schema, on table, and directly in mappings.

 This offers the ability to have a common default behavior and override it when it is required for some specific developments or use cases.

 Example of an override on a schema node:

 The VARIANT data type allows storing structured data such as JSON, AVRO, or XML.

-Semarchy xDI supports reading data inside columns with this data type.
+Semarchy xDI supports reading and writing data inside columns with this data type.

 Your metadata is ready and your tables reverse engineered, you can now create your first mappings.

 The Snowflake technology can be used like any other database in Semarchy xDI.